 Not a single article, at least that I remember (or made a lasting impression on me), used their significant platform to inspire the most important thing: ACTION.

-Instead, they used their powerful voices to blast everyone for how bad things are, and how it’s the United States’ fault, or Russia’s fault, or India’s fault, or China’s fault.
+Instead, they used their powerful voices to blast everyone for how bad things are, and how it’s the United States’ fault, or

 My reaction when reading any of these non-action-oriented pieces?
-Scoff, eyeroll, and “Yep, I get it, things are bad.
-Tell me what the F to do about it!”
+Scoff,

 Sure, I could take the time to research ways to lower my carbon footprint, support organizations working to “reverse” climate change, work for or support companies that work to minimize or inversely offset their climate change impact, and more.
 Sure, I could, absolutely.
 And, when I have time, I will.

-And that’s the kicker, time.
+And that’s the kicker, t

 The vast majority of people are much too busy dealing with the day-to-day of living their life that they simply don’t have time to go and learn what they can do to help positively make changes.
 I have a full-time job.
 I have three kids.
 I have two dogs.
 I have a wife.
 I have friends.
 I have things in my life that demand my attention.